NicolasGrosjean/Translate_helper/README.md

 # Used librairies
 * itextpdf: Create a pdf for the export to pdf
 * jdom: Read and write XML for the config files
-* languagetool: Check spelling and grammar
+* languagetool: Check spelling and grammar.
 Like the creator asked, I have let their full packages in the directory jars/